 14) In the presented code, can the errors / warnings be removed to keep tidy

-Yes, done. *ROBIN *
+Yes, good comment.
+We have removed all the error and warning messages that could be found and agree these were an unnecessary distraction.

 15) Could you provide some suggested reading - say not more than 5 - but if these could be accompanied with a brief exposition about why they are important would be useful.